Akash (missile): Indian Air Force

-In December 2007, the Indian Air Force completed user trials for this missile.
-The trials, which were spread over ten days, were declared successful after the missile hit the target on five occasions.
-Multiple targets handling capability of Akash weapon system was demonstrated by live firing in C4I environment.
-Before the ten-day trial at Chandipur, ECCM Evaluation tests were carried out at Gwalior Air force base and mobility trials were carried out in Pokhran.
-The IAF had evolved the user Trial Directive to verify the Akash's consistency.
-The following trials were conducted: Against low-flying near-range target, long-range high-altitude target, crossing and approaching target and ripple firing of two missiles from the same launcher against a low-altitude receding target.

-The Indian Air force was satisfied with the performance of Akash after extensive flight trials and has decided to induct the weapon system.
+The Indian Air Force was satisfied with the performance of Akash after extensive flight trials and has decided to induct two squadrons or 4 batteries of the weapon system in 2008.
 An order for two squadrons were placed initially, with these being inducted in 2009.
 The IAF found the missile performance to be satisfactory and was expected to place orders for 16 more launchers to form two more squadrons for India's northeast theater.

-In May 2008, the Indian Air Force decided to induct two squadrons (totaling 4 batteries) of Akash missile.